Sachin-Saha/JavaScript-projects/README.md

    - An interactive image slider that changes the background to the clicked image and transitions through images like a slider.
    - Project link: (https://github.com/Sachin-Saha/JavaScript-projects/tree/main/SlideImage)

-(Feel free to add more projects as necessary!)

 ## Technologies Used